cowprotocol/docs/docs/mevblocker/builders/rules.md

 We reserve the right to disconnect builders suspected of violating these rules.
 If wrongdoing was established, we reserve the right to charge the violating builder any damage caused and require a re-subscription fee of 2 ETH.
 For example, suppose a builder included only one bundle when it was possible to include two bundles for the same transaction, hence failing to maximize the refund.
 Such a builder may be asked to pay as damage the reward from the missing bundle (plus the reconnection fee).

-Finally, in the future, we may ask connected builders to submit their blocks to Agnostic relay (not exclusively and only blocks containing MEV Blocker transactions).
-This would allow us to create meaningful alerts and metrics by checking, for the same slot, how different builders include the same MEV Blocker's transactions/bundles.
-Also, in a future version of the fee mechanism, we may use data from Agnostic relay to calculate the fee (see below).
-However, for the moment, these tests and alerts are not in place, and hence, submitting to Agnostic relay is not a requirement.